nahmxp/Rev-X-Rent/README.md

 Rev X Rent is a modern, full-featured car rental platform built with Next.js, React, and MongoDB.
 It offers a seamless experience for both customers and administrators, supporting car rentals, user management, order processing, and more.
 The platform is designed for flexibility, scalability, and ease of use, with a focus on both individual and group rentals.

+## 🚗 New: Pickup Request System & Admin Panel
+- **Pickup Request System:** Anyone can request a car pickup (with or without an account).
+Requests include customer info, pickup/drop locations, time, car category, and headcount.
+- **User/Email Lookup:** Logged-in users see their own requests.
+If a request was made while logged out, users can look up requests by email.
+- **Admin Pickup Requests Panel:** Admins can view, update, and manage all pickup requests (status, price, etc.) from a dedicated admin page, accessible from the Admin Options menu.
+- **JWT-based Authentication:** The platform now uses a custom JWT-based authentication system for all user and admin features, removing the need for next-auth and resolving deployment conflicts.

 ## Key Features

 - **Car Rental Catalog**: Browse, search, and filter a wide range of vehicles by category (Economy, SUV, Luxury, Van) with real-time availability and detailed information.
 - **Pickup Request System**: Anyone (even without an account) can request a car pickup by filling out a simple form (name, email, phone, pickup/drop locations, time, car category, headcount).
-Logged-in users can view their own pickup requests.
+Logged-in users can view their own pickup requests or look them up by email.
+- **Admin Pickup Requests Panel**: Admins can view, update, and manage all pickup requests, including status and pricing, from a dedicated dashboard.
 - **User Authentication & Profiles**: Secure signup, login, and profile management.
 Role-based access for users and admins.
+JWT-based authentication for all features.
 - **Wishlist & Cart**: Save favorite cars to a wishlist, add cars to a cart, and manage rental or purchase options.
 - **Order Management**: Place, track, and manage rental and purchase orders.
 Admins have a comprehensive dashboard for all orders, with advanced filtering and status management.
 - **Admin Dashboard**: Manage users, cars, orders, and platform settings.
 Role-based access ensures only authorized users can access admin features.